Careers at CHA

 - None

-- Expert skills in Microsoft Excel; ability to create and analyze complex spreadsheets
+- Advanced Microsoft Excel skills, including ability to build and analyze complex financial models

 Physical Demands / Work Environment: